 Hole in the Wall Waterfall, Tonquin Trail, Long Beach, Cox Bay, Wild Pacific Trail

 Cumberland Community Forest, Ripple Rock Trail, Elk Falls, Hornby Island, Boyle Point

 Another 7-day road trip option would be to reduce the overall number of stops so you can still explore each one thoroughly.
 I would have a hard time dropping any of these areas but, gun to my head, I’d say cut out Sooke, Lake Cowichan and Comox Valley, sticking with Victoria, Port Renfrew and Tofino.
-Now, as for the life choices I must have made that lead to someone forcing me to make such an unusual decision at gunpoint, we’re probably dealing with a while different set of problems.
+Now, as for the life choices I must have made that led to someone forcing me to make such an unusual decision at gunpoint, we’re probably dealing with a whole different set of problems.